 2. The plan provides God’s Spirit taking residence within the devotee as an internal Guru.
 The Spirit of God begins a NEW LIFE in the devotee such that the devotee is free from past karma and is given the power to overcome evil.
 The passages in the Bible states: “power to overcome the defeated foe”… “because through Christ Jesus the law of Spirit of life set me free from the law of sin and death” (Romans 8:2).
 This makes for the sanctification of the devotee with the world.

 3. The plan imparts eternal life.
 As God’s Spirit (paramatma) unites with the devotee at the moment of first belief, the believer acquires eternal life from that time onwards.
 The internal Guru sustains and strengthens one’s spiritual life even past the point of death.
 The passage in the Bible states: “Jesus said to her, ‘I am the resurrection and life.
 He who believes in me will live even though he dies’..”
 (John 11:25).
 This is referred to as the Glorification of the believer.

 God’s blueprint for redemption was revealed gradually since the beginning of time.
 Clear revelations began to appear at least 700 years before the birth of Jesus.

 The redemption approach in the Bible shows how much God is striving for our sake.
 The message in Gita places the emphasis on human striving.
 If it’s the same God, why should the approach be so different?
 Let’s explore this further.

 The nature of God:

-Examining this we find there are some similarities- The God of the Bible and the Dasavatar expresses serious intention to uphold dharma/righteousness.
-They both posses supernatural abilities and also transcend the dimension of time.
+Examining this we find there are some similarities- The God of the Bible and the Dasavatar express serious intention to uphold dharma/righteousness.
+They both possess supernatural abilities and also transcend the dimension of time.